 ADP participants chose one of two tracks: the first includes three separate programs in India, plus coaching and professional assessments.
 The second includes two programs in India and the opportunity to attend an additional program in Philadelphia.
 No other business school in India currently offers these types of additional benefits.
-In addition to Executing Growth Strategies, the Wharton programs offered in India include: Customer Driven Marketing; Strategic Thinking and Leadership; Leading People in Organizations; and Driving Profitable Growth.
+In addition to Executing Growth Strategies, the Wharton programs offered in India include: Customer Driven Marketing; Strategic Thinking and Leadership; and Leading People in Organizations.

 Executing Growth Strategies will be held in India on August 25–28, 2014.
 For more information about the program, or to enroll, please contact Eruditus Executive Education at +91.22.61623112 (Mumbai) or Wharton_ADP@eruditus.com.